 Under the patronage of Our Lady of Mount Carmel, the mission of the Avila Institute is to draw Christians worldwide into deeper union with Christ through mystagogically oriented spiritual education and formation focused on the appropriation of the magisterium faithful mystical and ascetical patrimony of the Catholic Church.

 Whom do we serve?

-- Priests, Deacons and Religious: Those that provide formation to members of their congregations, their orders, and their diocese.
+- Priests, Deacons and Religious: Those who provide formation to members of their congregations, their orders, and their dioceses.

 - Laity: Those involved in the formation of others as Spiritual Directors or Mentors, DREs, Catechists, RCIA Instructors, Baptismal Class Instructors, Parents that home school, Pre Cana Instructors.